einfacharchiv/unpack-pdf-attachments/README.md

 Authors sometimes supplement their documents with additional electronic resources.
 For example, a document that displays large tables of data might also provide the reader with a matching Excel spreadsheet to work with.
 PDF's file attachment feature is an open-ended mechanism for packing any electronic file into a PDF like this.
 These attachments can be associated with the overall document or with individual pages.
 You can unpack PDF attachments to your disk using Acrobat, Reader, or this unpack-pdf-attachments package.
 After unpacking an attachment, you can view and manipulate it independently from the PDF document.

+einfachArchiv is a German SaaS product to organize your documents in one place and meet all legal requirements.
+You'll find us [on our website](https://www.einfacharchiv.com).

 ## Requirements
 Behind the scenes this package leverages [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit).
 You can verify if the binary is installed on your system by running this command: